alexkolo/rag_nutrition_facts_blog/docs/project_evaluation_internal.md

   - [ ] 1 point: No knowledge base is used, and the LLM is queried directly
   - [x] 2 points: Both a knowledge base and an LLM are used in the RAG flow

-- ❗ Retrieval evaluation: TODO
+- ✅ Retrieval evaluation:
-  - [x] 0 points: No evaluation of retrieval is provided
+  - [ ] 0 points: No evaluation of retrieval is provided
   - [ ] 1 point: Only one retrieval approach is evaluated
-  - [ ] 2 points: Multiple retrieval approaches are evaluated, and the best one is used
+  - [x] 2 points: Multiple retrieval approaches are evaluated, and the best one is used

 - ❗ RAG evaluation: TODO
   - [x] 0 points: No evaluation of RAG is provided